stevendz/stevendz/README.md

 ## ❤ to Build - Life is better when you’re smiling!

+Hi, I'm Steven - a **mobile developer and engineer** from Hamburg.
+I fell in love with Flutter over one year ago now and have spent more than 700 hours in studying this framework.
+My working principle is learning by doing.
+Always up for a discussion on the newest mobile framworks and trends with a cold beer. 🍻

+### I work on .. 💻
+> Flutter .
+React.js .
+Vue.js

+> Firebase .
+Google Cloud .
+MongoDB

+> Dart .
+JavaScript .
+C#

 <!--
 **stevendz/stevendz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.